 - Best Documentary

 - Fire At Sea

 - I Am Not Your Negro

 - Life, Animated

 - OJ: Made in America

 I am delighted to see “13th” being nominated in the category of “Best Documentary”.
 This documentary examines the roots of America’s mass incarceration by looking at the loopholes in America’s 13th Amendment of the Constitution which abolishes slavery.
-The documentary debates a very important issue, which often goes ignored, and raises some valid questions, such as why the land of freedom, which is the US, hosts 25% of the world prisoners or 2.3 million people?
+The documentary debates an important issue, which often gets ignores, and raises some valid questions, such as why the land of freedom (the US) hosts 25% of the world prisoners or 2.3 million people?
 Also, I also do not see why “Weiner” documentary was completely ignored, even though, arguably, it is no worse than “Life, Animated” – which was nominated.
 “Weiner” is a thought-provoking documentary about a former Congressman whose political career came under fire after he had sent some photos of himself online through Twitter.
 Politically important, “Weiner” documentary may not be to the taste of many, but it is still well done, and opens a new perspective on a current societal issue.

 - Best Original Song

 - La La Land – Audition by Justin Hurwitz, Benj Pasek and Justin Paul

 - La La Land – City of Stars by Justin Hurwitz, Benj Pasek and Justin Paul